IPK-BIT/blast2galaxy/docs/usage_api.md

 ```
 -->

 Instead of a filename it is also possible to provide the query as a Python string.
-This is helpful when an integration with other tools/databases where writing intermediate files for sequences is not helpful.
+This is helpful in the situation of an integration with other tools / databases where writing intermediate files for query sequences is not desired.

 ```python